danielquinn/export-wins-data/PROJECT_README.md

 ## Session Handling and the Alice Cookie

-Now that we've verified the communication between the UI server and the API server, we can man unauthenticated requests on behalf of our users without issue.
+Now that we've verified the communication between the UI server and the API server, we can send unauthenticated requests on behalf of our users without issue.
 However, we haven't covered how we manage to identify our *users* to the data server yet.
 For this, we're doing a bit of a hack on Django's session handling.